 Here are the Best Free Safe ROM Sites to Download Games or other ROM Files for your Mobile and PC

 1. Vimm’s lair

-This is among the oldest sites in this list and its user interface should give you a pretty decent idea of the same.
+This is among the oldest sites on this list and its user interface should give you a pretty decent idea of the same.
 The old saying that “don’t judge a book by its cover” perfectly fits in this scenario.
-Behind this outdated looking UI, you get a plethora of ROM files for near about every emulator.
+Behind this outdated-looking UI, you get a plethora of ROM files for near about every emulator.

 Apart from that, they have also uploaded the full user manual guide for their ROMs, posted user reviews and ratings for many of the NES and SNES games as well.
 You could even find some Saturn and Dreamcast consoles games from this list, something that not many sites could claim.
 Just head over to The Vault section from the site’s left menu bar and enjoy the goodies.

 The site has neatly organized all the ROMs and Emulators into different sections such as Favorite Emulators, Most Downloaded ROMs, Top Consoles, among others.
 Since it has hosted so many ROMs, it might get a little challenging in finding your preferred game.
 In that regard, the Tag section of the site will come in handy.

 It even manages to incorporate games for the Apple II, Atari ST, and BBC Micro.
 Talking about cross-language support, you could translate this English site into French, Portuguese, and Spanish language.
 Without the shadow of a doubt, it has probably the best GUI among all the ROM sites mentioned here.